ellenpham/API-Webserver-LocalTourBooking/docs/API_endpoints.md

 ## Review Routes

-### Create a review - Tourist used only and only applied for tourist who has booked the tour
+### Create a review - Tourist used only and only applied to tourists who have booked the tour

 **/tours/<tour_id>/reviews/**